Age, covid and mobility: Elizabeth's health has deteriorated in the last year - 09/08/2022

 The Duchess of Cornwall, Camilla, wife of Prince Charles, also traveled to Scotland.
 Prince Harry and his wife, Meghan Markle, will also travel to the country.

-The queen’s health has been a source of concern since last year.
+The queen’s health has been a source of concern for the past year.
 In October, aged 95, she spent the night in a hospital and needed five days of bed rest after “preliminary investigations” by doctors.

 The secrecy of the royal palace raised doubts about the state of health of the monarch, who kept an agenda of meetings.
 A few days later, she returned to work, but was advised to moderate her alcohol intake.